-- Protecting pupils from maltreatment. - Preventing the impairment of pupils' mental and physical health or development. - Ensuring that pupils grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all pupils to have the best outcomes.
+- ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes

 For the purposes of this policy, "consent" is defined as having the freedom and capacity to choose to engage in sexual activity.
 Consent may be given to one sort of sexual activity but not another, and can be withdrawn at any time during sexual activity and each time activity occurs.
 A person only consents to a sexual activity if they agree by choice to that activity, and has the freedom and capacity to make that choice.
 Children under the age of 13 can never consent to any sexual activity.
 The age of consent is 16.